Friday, November 29, 2019

 Long weekend re-cap: birthday, Brenham, Rohan, Highlands, Westcave

-It wasn't a real exciting weekend, but I feel like we "saw miles and miles of Texas, gonna live here 'til I die". (name that song) I took Thursday and Friday off, just to get a break from the crazies at work.
-Well, and Thursday was my birthday.
+It wasn't a real exciting weekend, but I feel like we "saw miles and miles of Texas".
+I took Thursday and Friday off - Thursday was my birthday.
 Aaannnd we had to get a new water heater installed.

 The next morning I got up early, threw the turkey into the oven, went to Dunkin' and bought some goodies, then barracaded myself in my craft room/office until lunch time.
-At which time the plumbers were done {I'm pretty sure the aroma was driving he and his helper crazy} and we headed to Pok-e-Jo's for some BBQ.
+At which time the plumbers were done and we headed to Pok-e-Jo's for some BBQ.

-The next day, I strained out the crockpot of bones and now have some wonderful soup stock in the freezer!
-We headed to Brenham, stopping to pick up some smoked pork for sammies on the way.
-We helped my mother run a couple of errands and do some odds and ends chores. {there always seems to be a long list of things we need to do there, just not enough time to do it all!} On the way home, we stopped at Rohan for some mead and wine.
-After another couple left, we were the only ones there.
+The next day we headed to Brenham, to help mother run a couple of errands and do some odds and ends chores.
+On the way home, we stopped at Rohan for some mead and wine.
+After another couple left, we had the place to ourselves.

 The tasting room is small but cozy and the tasting room lady was really nice.
 We ended up getting a growler refill of the Orange Spice mead and a couple of Christmas gifts.